MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/microsoft-teams-online-call-flows.md

 Signaling from SBC to Office 365 and vice versa use flow 4 and/or flow 4'.

-Signaling from client within the customer network to Office 365 cloud use flow 4.
+Signaling from client within the customer network to Office 365 use flow 4.

 Media from client within the customer network to SBC within the customer network use flow 5B.